Anniekarim29/Anniekarim29/README.md

 ## About Me

 I’m Annie, a Flutter developer focused on building real, production-ready mobile applications.
-I work across the full app lifecycle UI, state management, API integration, and deployment for Android and iOS.
-I care about clean structure, smooth performance, and apps that can be shipped with confidence.
+I work across the full app lifecycle UI, state management, API integration, and deployment for Android and iOS.I care about clean structure, smooth performance, and apps that can be shipped with confidence.

 ## What I Build